 60% of Exercisers Experience Injury Related Pain

-According to a survey of 2000 people, conducted by OnePoll and Therma Care, about 80% of the respondents participated in some form of physical activity at least once a week.
-And, at the time of the poll, 60% of the group were experiencing recurring pain due to a recent or older sporting injury.
+Recently, OnePoll and Therma Care surveyed 2000 people.
+(About 80% of the respondents participated in some form of physical activity at least once a week.)
+And, at the time of the poll, 60% of the group had chronic pain due to a recent or older sporting injury.

-Among the injured respondents, those injuries were a result of many different forms of exercise.
-25 % admitted to getting hurt while warming up; 45 percent thought they got injured because they didn’t warm up enough!
-And for the ones who were hurt doing actual exercise, the injures were typically the result of pulling a muscle or tendon (49%) or making an incorrect movement (51%).
+Many different types of exercises caused those problems.
+Of the hurt, 25 % said it happened warming up; 45 percent thought they got injured because they didn’t warm up enough!
+And for the ones hurt doing actual exercise?
+Most injures were from pulling a muscle or tendon (49%) or making an incorrect movement (51%).

 Are you ready for a really troubling statistic that came from this survey?
 44% of injured women, and 33 % of injured men, went right back to their sporting activity after getting hurt.
-They tried to act like nothing had happened, making them more likely to worsen any existing damage they had sustained.
+They tried to act like nothing had happened.
+But that made them more likely to worsen any existing damage they had sustained.

 While that may seem like a ‘brave’ thing to do, it’s actually a terrible idea.
-Pushing through the pain of an injury just makes it more likely that you’ll be sidelined by that injury for a longer period of time.
-In fact, the survey results reflect that fact: 32% of the injured respondents were unable to participate in any type of sporting activity because of their recurring pain.
+Pushing through the pain of an injury increases your risk of that injury lasting longer.
+And the survey results reflect that fact.
+32% of the injured respondents couldn't do any sporting activities.
+Because of their recurring pain!

 Unfortunately, these numbers are not limited to the respondents in these polls.
 I see so many patients in my office who were injured months ago, but kept trying to train through the pain.
 By the time they see me, they are dealing with a bigger injury—and a longer recovery period—than would have been the case had they seen a podiatrist at the first sign of discomfort.